oddin-ai/oddin-documentation/docs/getting-started/for-kols.md

 ## Setting Up Your Account

+**What you will require for a setup**

+- A Telegram/X channel with a substantial amount of organic engagement.
+- Consistent content generation.
+- Relevance and authenticity

 To join Oddin as a Key Opinion Leader (KOL) during our alpha phase, please reach out through our official Telegram channels:

 Channel: [Oddin Official Channel](https://t.me/oddinai) Group Chat: [Oddin Community Group](https://t.me/+xC7MTyOquMowMmM0)

-Once you've received an invitation, follow these steps to access your Oddin dashboard:
+After your sign up is approved, proceed with the following steps to access your Oddin dashboard:

 **Visit the Oddin Login Page**\
 Go to https://adm.oddin.ai/login to access the login page.